pcraciunoiu/embrangler_pelican/content/pages/pitch.md

 In addition to the above, I value:

-* Integrity and honesty, because inner conflict and lies eat away at our life energy.
+* Integrity and honesty, because inner conflict and lies eat away at oneself and the organization.
 * Openness and transparency, because when we hide things, we usually do so out of fear.
 Do we really want to build a company driven by fear, as if people were animals?
 * Directness in communication, because clear communication is key to successful teamwork.
 * Compassion and kindness, because we all have rough days.
-We live in an "us" world, not an "us VS they" one
+We live in an "us" world, not an "us VS they" one.
 * Doing the best quality work that I can do (this may be the single, largest reason I would stay with or leave a company).
 * Taking chances, because without risk there can be no reward.
 The only risk-free paths have already been well traveled.

 ## Hobbies

-My hobbies are centered around physical and mental fitness, as well as increasing focus and overcoming limiting beliefs by expanding my comfort zone.
-In many ways, they are about bringing mind, body and soul closer together.
+I highly value physical and mental fitness, as well as increased focus and overcoming limiting beliefs by expanding my comfort zone.
+This brings my mind and body closer together.

 Current top ways I like to spend my time:

 * Meditation